Mammad Yaqubov

-He took part in the series of international seminars, symposiums and conferences.

-For merits in development of science of Azerbaijan by the order of President of Azerbaijan Republic in October 30, 2009 he was awarded with the Order of Glory (Şöhrət ordeni).
+He has participated in numerous international seminars, symposiums and conferences.
+For his contributions to the development of science in Azerbaijan, by the decree of the President of the Republic of Azerbaijan, he was awarded the Order of Glory (Şöhrət ordeni) on October 30, 2009.

-Mammad Hagverdi Yaqubov was awarded a diploma "The Best Patriotic Researcher" of 2014 by the European Publishing Press House.
+Mammad Hagverdi Yaqubov was awarded the diploma "The Best Patriotic Researcher" in 2014 by the European Publishing Press House.